zachcasper/resource-types-contrib/contributing-docs/testing-resource-types-recipes.md

     rad bicep publish-extension -f types.yaml --target <extensionName>.tgz
     ```

+    Open the `bicepconfig.json` file and add the path to the `<extensionName>.tgz`.

+    ```json
+    {
+        "experimentalFeaturesEnabled": {
+            "extensibility": true
+        },
+        "extensions": {
+            "radius": "br:biceptypes.azurecr.io/radius:latest",
+            "aws": "br:biceptypes.azurecr.io/aws:latest",
+            "radiusResources": "<extensionName>.tgz"
+        }
+    }
+    ```

+    Now, any Bicep template with extension radiusResources will reference the `<extensionName>.tgz` file for details about the new resource type.

 1. Publish the Recipe to a Registry

     For Bicep, Recipes leverage [Bicep registries](https://learn.microsoft.com/azure/azure-resource-manager/bicep/private-module-registry) for template storage.